brooklynresearch/DuetDemos/README.md

 ## General Dev Stuff
-+ If you need to install a new node package for the frontend, make sure to use the --save flag so it gets added to the package.js file for the rest of the team
++ If you need to install a new node package for the frontend, make sure to use the --save flag so it gets added to the package.js file for the rest of the team.
     - `npm install { some package } --save`

 + When you make changes to the frontend, Webpack will need to compile everything again.